Unchecked Pointers and the Boundaries of Generic Programming

 return a + b;

 }Why is the first approach bad?
-Because when you see the error message, what you see is a bunch of requires expression expansions, and you have no idea what the "semantic intent" of this constraint is.
-With the second approach, the compiler error will directly tell you "constraint addable<T> not satisfied," and you understand at a glance.
-This is the value of "a concept with a meaningful name." requires expressions are bricks, and concepts are houses built from bricks.
-You should obviously live in the house, not directly on the bricks.
+Because when you see the error message, you are greeted with a wall of expanded requires expressions, making it impossible to discern the "semantic intent" of the constraint.
+With the second approach, the compiler will directly tell you that "constraint addable<T> not satisfied," which is immediately clear just by looking at the name.
+This demonstrates the value of "concepts with meaningful names."
+The requires expression is the brick, and the concept is the house built with those bricks; naturally, you should live inside the house, not directly on the bricks.

-The next thing I want to talk about is, in my opinion, the most exquisite design in concepts, bar none—usage patterns.
+What I am about to discuss is, in my opinion, the most ingenious design feature of concepts—usage patterns.

-I used to think that if I wanted to constrain a type to support the + operator, I needed to specify exactly how that + was implemented.
+I used to assume that if I wanted to constrain a type to support the + operator, I needed to specify exactly how that + is implemented.
 Is it a member function T::operator+?
 Is it a free function operator+(T, T)?
-Do the parameters carry const?
-What exactly is the return type?
-If I had to spell all this out in a concept, it would be a nightmare, and it would place a huge burden on everyone using that concept.
+Are the parameters const-qualified?
+What is the exact return type?
+If I had to spell out all these details in a concept, it would be a nightmare, placing a massive burden on anyone using that concept.

 #include <concepts>